runfinch/finch-website/docs/docs/configuration-reference.md

 # Finch Configuration

 Finch has a configuration file stored at `~/.finch/finch.yaml`.
-This configuration file extracts away the virtual machine, Lima and Hypervisor configuration.
+This configuration file abstracts away the virtual machine, Lima and Hypervisor configuration.

 Each time the `~/.finch/finch.yaml` configuration is updated, the virtual